Biblioranking fundamental physics: Ranking authors

-Table~\ref{tab:CCA} lists authors according to their `CitationCoin' $\CC_A$.
+\Tabl{CCA} lists authors according to their Citation-coin $\CC_A$.
 Authors that scored highly in previous ranks by writing many papers with low impact have now disappeared, and some of them actually got a negative $\CC_A$.